Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Two Higgs Doublet Model

 \section{Two Higgs Doublet Model}

-The real Two Higgs Doublet Model (2HDM) Type I is particularly well suited to accommodating a new $\sim95$~GeV state while respecting existing flavour and collider bounds.
-In Type I, all fermions couple to the same Higgs doublet, so the stringent $b\to s\gamma$ constraints that force charged Higgses above a few hundred GeV in Type II/Flipped models are much weaker here -- allowing $m_{H^\pm}\sim150-350$~GeV alongside a light neutral scalar or pseudoscalar.
-Moreover, imposing the alignment limit $|\cos(\beta-\alpha)|\ll1$ keeps the 125~GeV Higgs SM-like, while still permitting a new state at 95~GeV with suppressed couplings to $VV$ and enhanced loop-induced couplings to $\gamma\gamma$ and $\tau\tau$.
+The real Type~I Two Higgs Doublet Model (2HDM) is \vtwo{economical and relatively} well suited to accommodate a new $\sim95$~GeV state while respecting existing flavour and collider bounds. \vtwo{As mentioned in the introduction, the main tension of 2HDMs with small $\tan\beta$ is in the flavour sector.} In Type~I, all fermions couple to the same Higgs doublet, so the stringent $b\to s\gamma$ constraints that force charged Higgs masses above a few hundred GeV in Type~II and Flipped models are much weaker -- allowing $\mHpm\sim150-350$~GeV alongside a light neutral scalar or pseudoscalar.
+Moreover, imposing the alignment limit $|c_{\beta-\alpha}|\ll1$ keeps the 125~GeV Higgs SM-like while still permitting a new state at 95~GeV with suppressed couplings to $VV$ and enhanced loop-induced couplings to $\gamma\gamma$ and $\tau\tau$. \vtwo{Below we focus exclusively on the Type~I 2HDM and often refer to it simply as the 2HDM.}

 In this work, we explore the scenario in which the pseudoscalar $A$ is identified with the new 95~GeV resonance.
-This assignment provides a better fit to existing collider data compared to associating the scalar $H$ with the resonance.
-The reason is as follows.
-In the $\mH = 95$~GeV scenario, the CP-even scalar $H$ couples to electroweak vector bosons at tree level.
-However, these couplings are constrained by the Higgs signal-strength sum rule and by global fits to Higgs data (see e.g. \cite{Azevedo:2023zkg}) which restrict the scalar mixing via $|\cos(\beta - \alpha)| \lesssim 0.2$.
-This suppression limits both the production cross section and the branching ratio into $\gamma\gamma$, making it difficult to account for either the LEP excess in the $b\bar b$ channel \cite{LEP_2006} or the diphoton excess observed by CMS\cite{Azevedo:2023zkg}.
+This assignment provides a better fit to existing collider data than associating the scalar $H$ with the resonance.
+The reason is as follows: In the $\mH = 95$~GeV scenario, the CP-even scalar $H$ couples to electroweak vector bosons at tree level.
+However, these couplings are constrained by the Higgs signal-strength sum rule and by global fits to Higgs data (see, e.g.,~\cite{Azevedo:2023zkg}), which restrict the scalar mixing via $|c_{\beta-\alpha}| \lesssim 0.2$.
+This suppression limits both the production cross section and the branching ratio to $\gamma\gamma$, making it difficult to account for either the LEP excess in the $b\bar{b}$ channel~\cite{LEP_2006} or the diphoton excess observed by CMS~\cite{Azevedo:2023zkg}.